-2020 has truly shown us that the world is full of the unexpected.
-These unprecedented times have highlighted the importance of making sure that your business is as protected as possible from disruption caused by external factors.
+2020 truly showed us that the world is full of the unexpected.
+These unprecedented times have underscored the importance of ensuring that your business is as protected as possible from disruptions caused by external factors.

-Creating a business continuity plan is an extremely important exercise for everyone from sole traders to multinational organisations.
-Putting strategies in place to mitigate complex or unexpected issues allows the organisation to continue during times of uncertainty.
+Creating a business continuity plan is a crucial exercise for everyone, from sole traders to multinational organisations.
+Implementing strategies to mitigate complex or unexpected issues enables the organisation to continue operating during times of uncertainty.

 In particular, making sure your service delivery team is able to perform their duties (even in times of crisis) is key.
 As it’s their duty to deliver customer satisfaction, it’s even more essential that they are able to do so during times when customers may also be experiencing difficulties.